Browsed by

 We all understand the importance of moving fast.
 In business, completing deadlines builds trust and invites the next step.
 In school, completing exams before time is up allows you to check your answers for any mistakes.
 In relationships, fast and open communication generally outweighs slow and reserved.

 But in some contexts, moving fast doesn’t make as much sense.
 Watching a movie at 3x speed strikes us as wrong: the purpose of the movie is to be immersed in the visuals, the music, the dialogue, the way the director intended.
 Watching it faster gives us time to get on with the day, but then what?
-What are you looking forward to that is more important than being immersed in that experience?
+What are you looking forward to that is more important than watching it properly?
 Another movie that you don’t fully experience?

 Alan Jacobs summarises this dilemma well on his blog: